 The Corning Museum of Glass is committed to making its collections, buildings, programs, and services accessible to all audiences.

 Designated spaces are available in the parking lots for visitors with disabilities.
 Primary parking is available in a lot just off I-86, Exit 46.
 Watch for CMoG banners and a Welcome Center.
-A free shuttle bus runs continuously from the Welcome Center to the Museum and to the Rockwell Museum, as well as downtown Corning, where you'll find Historic Market Street shops and restaurants.
+A free, fully accessible shuttle bus runs continuously from the Welcome Center to the Museum and to the Rockwell Museum, as well as downtown Corning, where you'll find Historic Market Street shops and restaurants.

-The Museum is accessible to wheelchair users and other visitors who need to avoid stairs, as well as the museum shuttle bus.
+The Museum is accessible to wheelchair users and other visitors who need to avoid stairs, as well as the Museum shuttle bus.
 All entrances are accessible by wheelchair and all public floors of the Museum can be reached by elevator.
-Wheelchairs are available free of charge at the Admissions lobby on a first-come, first-served basis.
+Wheelchairs are available free of charge at the Admissions lobby, lower level entrance, Welcome Center, Studio, and Rakow Library or by asking any Museum employee on a first-come, first-served basis.
 Advance reservations are not available.
 The Museum welcomes walkers, wheelchairs (manual and electric), and scooters.

 Service animals are welcome in the Museum.

 All Museum restrooms are handicap accessible.
 Family/unisex bathrooms are located in the Welcome Center, Museum Foyer area, Contemporary Art + Design Galleries, and at the Rakow Library.

 Most Museum galleries and demonstrations have %%bench%% seating available.

 Information about the Museum and collections is available by visiting www.cmog.org on your mobile device.
 Mobile cmog.org offers selected content in a mobile-friendly format.
 Access mobile cmog.org though the web browser on any mobile phone with internet access.
 Features include the daily schedule, an audio tour of the galleries, and a collection search to find objects on display.